Three days of exploring the Comanche National Grassland and surrounding areas.

 And remains of an old Spanish mission that dates back to the 1780s:

 From there, we ambled down the “trail.”
 The USFS conducts auto tours in this area every Saturday during peak season.
 The well-maintained dirt road from the mission showed this use.

 The reason for this well-maintained road was the most-well known highlight of the canyon: the most extensive collection of dinosaur prints in North America.

 From this point, the day became hotter.

 Rather than push on to Rourke Ranch (with no facilities open to the public other than pit toilets), it was time to head back.
-I could see the ranch from a small rise ~1 mile away and that was good enough. 🙂
+I could see the ranch from a small rise ~1 mile away, and that was good enough. 🙂

-Made our way back to the car and drank a lot of very cold, delicious and sugary, fizzy drinks!
+We made our way back to the car and drank a lot of very cold, delicious and sugary, fizzy drinks!

 The following day we headed out, but with a stop to Vogel Canyon first.